-You have decided that your classroom discipline plan will include notifying parents on a regular basis of how their child has behaved in class.
+- You have decided that your discipline plan will include notifying parents on a regular basis of how their child has behaved.
 How much do you know about how parents will react to a bad report?
-If you have misgivings about whether or how severely a parent might punish a child, are there other consequences you might use?

-The teacher across the hall is recognized as having the quietest, most well-behaved class in the school.
-Have you considered whether the children in the class feel free to speak out, or whether they're intimidated and afraid?
+If you have misgivings about whether or how severely a parent might punish a child, are there other consequences you might use? - The teacher across the hall is recognized as having the quietest, most well-behaved class in the center.
+Have you considered whether the children in the class feel free to be themselves, or whether they're intimidated and afraid?
 If you think there's a problem, what can you do to help change the situation?